Given the financial and societal impact of global business, there’s an urgent need to understand leadership personality.

 Most of us intuitively recognize different personality types.
 We routinely notice personality quirks in coworkers that baffle us, challenging our responses and relationships.

 Personality typing is not an intellectual pursuit for psychologists, nor a parlor game that helps us get along with others.
 Leaders in charge of developing business strategies set priorities based on their personality type and innate drives.

-Leadership selection can no longer be based solely on one’s prior experience or successes.
+Leadership selection can no longer be based solely on prior experience or successes.
 Yesterday’s challenges (productivity, profit, efficiency) remain critical, but today’s leaders must also grapple with new technologies, global diversity, and political and environmental instability.

 Four Basic Personality Types